jukent/OOAD_3.2/README.md

 ## Changes to UML Diagram

 The planned UML pretty accurately represents the end state of the project.
 We did not anticipate the number of methods that `Tracker` and `Logger` would use, how we would rename some methods, classes, and variables, or how we would move some code around.
 Due to the Observer pattern, the `Printer` class now has more methods that were previously the responsiblity of the `GameEngine`.
 We also added a `PrinterColumns` Class to help clean up the printing method.
+Perhaps the biggest difference is the creation of the `Entity` superclass.
+We did not predict how useful that would be for encapsulating movement patterns during the design/planning phase for this project.

 Getters and Setters are left off of the UML diagram for readability.